Ángel Torres (footballer, born 2000)

-Ángel Yesid Torres Quiñones (born 6 April 2000) is a Colombian professional footballer who plays as a winger for Dynamo Kyiv.
+Ángel Yesid Torres Quiñones (born 6 April 2000) is a Colombian professional footballer who plays as a winger for Brazilian club Operário Ferroviário, on loan from Ukrainian club Dynamo Kyiv.

 Career

 Balzan

 On 22 June 2022, Torres joined Balzan F.C. of the Maltese Premier League.
 In his only season with the club he scored 15 league goals and provided 6 assists, helping his team secure qualification to the UEFA Conference League.

 Central Coast Mariners

-On 30 August 2023, recently-crowned A-League champions Central Coast Mariners announced the signing of Torres on a two-year contract.
+On 30 August 2023, recently crowned A-League champions Central Coast Mariners announced the signing of Torres on a two-year contract.
 Torres made his debut for the club in an away AFC Cup fixture against Malaysian club Terengganu FC, and his league debut in the Mariners first game of the new season as defending champions, against Adelaide United in Adelaide.
 In the Mariners third game of the league season against Perth Glory in Perth, Torres was given a straight red card for slapping an opposition player, Jacob Muir, in the back of the head.

 On 17 December 2023, in his seventh league appearance for the club, Torres scored his first hat-trick for the club against Melbourne City at AAMI Park.

 On 8 April 2024, Torres' manager tweeted that he would not be renewing his contract with the Mariners for a second season, and had offers from clubs in 15 countries.